peekler/Business-Intelligence-Demos/RelaciosAdatbazis-BI-rendszer/README.md

 ## Basic statistics

 Let's use SQL queries to get some information.
 The relational database allows us to quickly process the data (as opposed to having to count lines in a text file).
-However, it requires "domain knowledge;" both the knowledges of a specialized language, SQL is needed, and the domain knowledge of how the database is built up.
+However, it requires _domain knowledge_; both the knowledge of a specialized language, SQL is needed, and the domain knowledge of how the database is structured.

 #### Number of requests